ossrs/srs-docs/src/pages/faq-oryx.md

-As mentioned earlier in [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish), to achieve recording as a single file, especially when merging into one file after interrupting the stream, the SRS Stack does not immediately generate a recorded file when the stream is stopped.
+As mentioned earlier in [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish), to achieve recording as a single file, especially when merging into one file after interrupting the stream, the Oryx does not immediately generate a recorded file when the stream is stopped.
 Instead, it waits for a certain period before generating the file due to a timeout.

 So, how can we quickly generate a recorded file after stopping the stream?
 You can click a button on the